-Every day this month I or someone who is awesome will offer you a suggestion here for what to read.
+This month I or someone who is awesome will offer you suggestions for what to read.
 Feel free to drop your own suggestions in the comments.
 Use the #TempestChallenge hashtag on Twitter or Instagram to share your favorite reads.

 To get us started, my first suggestion is The Space Traders, a short story by Derrick Bell.
 You can read it online or you can pick up a copy of Dark Matter: A Century of Speculative Fiction from the African Diaspora and read it there.

 There are two pieces of fiction that so effected me that they jacked me up for years after reading them.
 The first was Kindred by Octavia Butler.
 The other is The Space Traders.
 Thought they’re very different stories, the reason they jacked me up so hard is the same.
 They are both so true that it scared me as a Black person.
 With Kindred, I easily pictured myself as Dana and thought about what would happen to me if I found myself in her position.
 I didn’t think I would have survived.
 It scared me to think that.
 With The Space Traders, I pondered what would happen if the incident that kicks off the story happened in America right then (I first read this in the early 2000s when Bush 2 was in office) and realized that it would play out as written, which was an upsetting thought.

 Bell published this story in 1992.
 One might have been lulled into thinking that it wasn’t prophetic during the eight years Obama was in office.
 I challenge anyone to read that story today and tell me that it’s not entirely possible.

 If you don’t think so, then you don’t know your Black History.